 They are thin shells made of porcelain and custom-designed to fit the front surfaces of your front teeth.
 They improve the shape, color, alignment and size of the teeth that are most visible when you smile or laugh.
-At her Philadelphia cosmetic dentistry office, Dr. Marshall tends to prefer Empress and Emax veneers, brands she finds to be stronger than others.
+At her cosmetic dentistry office on the Main Line of Philadelphia, Dr. Marshall tends to prefer Empress and Emax veneers, brands she finds to be stronger than others.

 To find out how the appearance of your teeth can be improved with porcelain veneers, call (610) 649-0696 to schedule a consultation with Main Line cosmetic dentist Dr. Lindsey Marshall.

 Porcelain veneers might be right for you if your smile is need of a speedy transformation due to: